bcgov/ligo/README.rst

 |Cookiecutter| |nbsp| |License|

-Ligo, an open source application, that provides an easy-to-use web interface that lets analysts select among a number of data linking methods and use these in a documented, repeatable, tested, step-by-step process to deduplicate and match administrative records.
+Ligo an open source application that provides an easy-to-use web interface that lets analysts select among a number of data linking methods and use these in a documented, repeatable, tested, step-by-step process to deduplicate and match administrative records.